Just joined the sole trader club? Then you’re probably wondering how much tax the self-employed pay – hopefully among other more exciting musings.

 And now.
 The moment we’ve all been waiting for!
 How much tax do the self-employed pay? 🥁

-The income tax rates for the self-employed are exactly the same as the rates for employed people.
-But there is still a difference.
-Self-employed people only pay income tax on their profit, not their total earnings like employed people.
+Income tax rates for the self-employed are exactly the same as the rates paid employed people.
+But there is a difference.
+The self-employed only pay income tax on profits, not total earnings like salaried people.

 Julietté is a self-employed (highly successful) pastry chef. 🧑🍳